Check out our integration guide and work with your team to make sure you are prepared for Strong Customer Authentication (SCA) by September 14, 2019

 We are not planning to enhance our support of the following gateways and payment methods as they are not impacted by PSD2 because they do not offer or support acquirers in the EEA, and/or we have previously deprecated support for them:

-- Credit card gateways we've deprecated: QuickBooks LinkPoint, Ogone
+- Credit card gateways we've deprecated: QuickBooks, LinkPoint, Ogone

 - Payment methods not impacted by PSD2: Roku

-Note about Authorize.net: we recently learned that Authorize.net will not be supporting PSD2.
+Note about Authorize.net: We've learned that Authorize.net will not be supporting PSD2.
 Merchants who would be impacted by PSD2 will have to migrate to Cybersource gateway according to Visa, the parent company of both Authorize.net and Cybersource.
 If you are currently processing through Authorize.net, please look for detailed communications about this from Authorize.net soon or contact Authorize.net support at +44 (0) 203 564 4844.

 Question: How do I know if my business will be impacted by PSD2?